razetime/ngn-k-tutorial/1-intro.md

 To actually display a string without K's formatting, you can do this:
 ```
+/ an actual hello world program
 ` 0:"Hello, World!"
 ```

 In this program, <code>\` 0:</code> is the equivalent of a print statement in any other language.
 It will print a simple character array given to it with a newline at the end.
 You can change it to <code>\` 1:</code> if you want to display without a newline.

+The line starting with a `/` is a comment.
+You can also use comments inline.

 Reminder: K's "operators" have no precedence.
 So the interpreter reads <code>"Hello World"</code> first, then
 <code>0:</code>, then the backtick.